DataDog/integrations-core/vsphere/README.md

 In the Administration section of vCenter, add a read-only user called datadog-readonly.

-Then, edit the `vsphere.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's directory.
+Then, edit the `vsphere.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample vsphere.d/conf.yaml][2] for all available configuration options:

 ```
 init_config: